Step One - Filing Prospective Petition

 Step Two - Procedural Requirements

-If the text of the proposed legislation does not comply with the procedural constitutional requirements, the City Elections Officer notifies the chief petitioners by certified mail (with return receipt requested).
-This notice must be mailed no later than the sixth business day after the prospective initiative petition is filed.
+If the text of the proposed legislation does not comply with the procedural constitutional requirements, the City Elections Officer notifies the chief petitioners in writing by certified mail (return receipt requested).
+This notice must be mailed no later than six (6) business days after the prospective initiative petition is filed.

-If the text of the proposed legislation complies with the procedural constitutional requirements, the City Elections Officer notifies the chief petitioners in writing no later than the sixth business day after the prospective initiative petition is filed and forwards the petition to the City Attorney for preparation of the ballot title.
+If the text of the proposed legislation complies with the procedural constitutional requirements, the City Elections Officer notifies the chief petitioners in writing no later than six (6) business days after the prospective initiative petition is filed and forwards the petition to the City Attorney for preparation of the ballot title.

 Step Three - Preparation of Ballot Title

-If the City Elections Officer determines that the prospective petition meets the procedural constitutional requirements, the City Elections Officer forwards two copies of the petition to the City Attorney for preparation of the ballot title no later than the sixth business day after the prospective petition is filed.
+If the City Elections Officer determines that the prospective petition meets the procedural constitutional requirements, the City Elections Officer forwards two (2) copies of the petition to the City Attorney for preparation of the ballot title no later than six (6) business day after the prospective petition is filed.

 - Question: not to exceed 20 words; must plainly phrase the chief purpose of the prospective initiative so that an affirmative response corresponds to a yes vote on the ballot; and